Travelers Insurance Review & Complaints: Home, Auto & Boat Insurance

 How do I get discounts on my Travelers policy?

 Many of the applicable insurance discounts are added automatically.
 You can view your policy online or on the app to see what discounts have been applied.
 If you believe you’re eligible for more discounts, call your local agent and see what else could be added.

 How can I get a quote for another line of insurance with Travelers?

-If you’re getting a car insurance quote, the process will bring you to a point where you can add quotes for other possible lines of insurance.
+If you’re getting a car insurance quote, the process will bring you to a point where you can add quotes for other possible lines of insurance or additional coverage.
 If you’re simply looking for a quote for another line, the online quote section features a dropdown menu where you can choose what type of insurance you’d like to search.

 How does IntelliDrive work?

 It runs through an app, and it monitors your driving habits such as speed, acceleration, and braking.
 After 90 days, the data collection will be complete.
 Good habits could equate to a 20 percent discount.
 Bad habits could cause a rate increase.

 No, not currently, but it may be available through an affiliated company.

 Now that you know all about Travelers Insurance, are you ready to get the best price on car insurance?

 Enter your ZIP code now to compare rates from multiple companies.